The REAL Costa Rica

 Virus Problems in Costa Rica

 I am not sure why, but your exposure to viruses, Trojan Horses, and Worms is far greater here than most other countries.
-Every month at the ARCR Seminar, people approach me to ask about what I use to protect my personal and business PC.
+People approach me to ask about what I use to protect my personal and business PC.
 So I added a page that tells you everything that I use to keep safe.
 Here it is.

 Top